btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 - `$@`, `$*`
     + the arguments passed to the command
 - `$_`
-    + the last parameter of the name of the script
+    + the last parameter or the name of the script
 - `$-`
     + the shell options that have been set for the session